Sentencing in England and Wales: Aims of sentencing

 This is not intended to be a hierarchical order.
 The Sentencing Council has stated that the statutory aims set out in statute does "not indicate that any one purpose should be treated as more or less important than another.
 In an individual case, any or all of the purposes may be relevant to a certain degree and it will be for the judge or magistrate to decide how they apply".
 The Lord Chief Justice has said, “It is no purpose of sentencing to exact vengeance on an offender.”

 These considerations do not apply to fixed sentences, minimum sentences or certain orders imposed under the Mental Health Act 1983.

-The Sentencing Bill 2025 proposes to amend these aims, specifically to amend "the protection of the public" to add "(including victims of crime)".
+The Sentencing Act 2026 amends the aims of sentencing aims, specifically to add "(including victims of crime)" to "the protection of the public".
 The Explanatory Notes for the Bill state this is to "ensure that the protection of victims is specifically considered when courts determine the appropriate sentence".